Bots for Business

 Best frameworks to use

-Amazon Lex, Microsoft Bot Framework, Botkit, Botpress, and the Rasa Stack are popular frameworks that integrate with Slack.
+Amazon Lex, Microsoft Bot Framework, Botkit, Botpress, and Rasa are popular frameworks that integrate with Slack.

 To get a sense of how the integration works, consider how Slack works with Amazon Lex.
 After building your bot and creating a Slack app, you enter data into the Amazon Lex console, head over to the Slack API Console, and enter more data there.
 Voila!
 Your bot is launched.